matclab/automattermostatus/README.md

 # auto*mat-termo-st*atus
-Automate your mattermost custom status with the help of visible wifi SSID.
+Automate your mattermost custom status with the help of visible Wi-Fi SSID.
 Development site is hosted on [gitlab](https://gitlab.com/matclab/automattermostatus).

 ## Usage